MusicInfuser: Making Video Diffusion Listen and Dance: Introduction

 \section{Introduction}

-Today's leading AI video generation tools (e.g., Sora, Gen, Veo) produce {\em silent} videos.
-While it's possible to add music after the fact, it is difficult to generate motion that's properly synchronized with a specified music track.
-Some research has begun to explore joint audio-video generation, e.g., \cite{ruan2023mm}, but this area is in its infancy and requires training larger and more complex joint audio-video models.
+Today's leading open-source video diffusion models often produce silent~\cite{genmo2024mochi} or speech-focused~\cite{kong2024hunyuanvideo,wan2025} videos.
+While it is possible to add music after the fact, it is difficult to generate motion that is properly synchronized with a specified music track.
+Alternatively, some research has begun to explore audio-video generation~\cite{ruan2023mm}.
+However, focusing on the specific application of {\em dance}, dance videos well-aligned with their music are far rarer than finding general, unconstrained videos, resulting in sub-optimal quality when training audio-video generative models from scratch.

-In this paper, we introduce an approach to adapt {\em pre-trained} text-to-video models to condition on music tracks.
-Our method, called {\em MusicInfuser}, generates output videos that are synchronized with the input music, with styles and appearances controllable via text prompts.
-We focus on the specific application of {\em dance}, i.e., generating realistic dancing figures that adjust and synchronize to the music.
+In this paper, we introduce an approach to align {\em pre-trained} text-to-video models that have useful ingredients for dance.
+Our method, called {\em MusicInfuser}, generates output videos that are synchronized with the input music, with various components such as styles and appearances controllable via text prompts.
+We focus on synthesizing dance videos, i.e., generating realistic dancing figures that adjust and synchronize to the music, which poses several difficulties that require extensive knowledge about human motion and physics, music, and choreography.

-The automatic generation of dance movements from music presents significant challenges due to the need to simultaneously consider multiple aspects such as style, beat, and the inherently multimodal nature of dance, where multiple valid movement sequences can follow from any given pose~\cite{lee2019dancing}.
-Principles of choreography~\cite{ye2020choreonet} have inspired computational approaches to dance generation, leading researchers to explore methods ranging from graph-based approaches~\cite{kim2003rhythmic,chen2021choreomaster} to modern deep neural networks~\cite{zhang2022music,zhuang2022music2dance,tseng2023edge} to synthesize dance movements.
-However, traditional methods for dance synthesis have relied on motion capture data~\cite{alexanderson2023listen}, which is resource-intensive, or reconstructed motions~\cite{li2021ai}, which often have floating and jitter issues~\cite{alexanderson2023listen}.
+Automatic dance generation must consider style, beat, and the inherently multimodal nature of dance, where multiple valid sequences can follow a given pose~\cite{lee2019dancing}.
+Computational approaches have drawn on choreographic principles~\cite{ye2020choreonet} and techniques ranging from graph-based methods~\cite{kim2003rhythmic,chen2021choreomaster} to deep neural networks~\cite{zhang2022music,zhuang2022music2dance,tseng2023edge}.
+However, traditional methods rely on motion capture~\cite{alexanderson2023listen} or reconstructed motions~\cite{li2021ai}, which are costly or prone to floating/jitter artifacts.
+In addition, skeletal representations are underparameterized for dance, lacking nuances such as backbone curvature, axial rotation, hand articulation, hair dynamics, and clothing motion (Fig.~\ref{fig:skeleton}).

-We take a different approach by aligning music with videos generated by pre-trained Text-to-Video (T2V) models~\cite{genmo2024mochi}.
-MusicInfuser does not require motion capture or motion reconstruction, but instead simply uses dance videos for training.
-Concretely, we propose adapter networks consisting of music-video cross-attention and a low-rank adapter, along with a novel training methodology and layer selection strategy for the cross-attention to maintain a balanced representation between multiple modalities with significant modality gaps.